What is the Cost of Capital Formula?

 So, Cost of equity = 4% + 1.3 * (11% – 4%)

 So from the above, we have gathered the following information.

 Therefore, Calculation of the Cost of Capital Formula will be –

 Based on the above calculations, ABC Limited’s return of 10.85% is adequately higher than its cost of capital of 9.86%.

 Cost of Capital Calculator

-You can use the following calculator for cost of capital.
+You can use the following calculator for the cost of capital.